Za Ukrainu

 "Za Ukrainu" (За Україну) is a Ukrainian patriotic song.
 In 1991 was a candidate to be adopted as the anthem of Ukraine.

-Background
+Creation

+Text

 The song was written by Mykola Voronyi, a prominent Ukrainian poet, civil activist, politician, and one of the founders of the Central Rada.
 Voronyi was from a former serf-peasant family and was eventually murdered by the Soviet regime as a socially dangerous element.
 He was posthumously rehabilitated by the Kirovohrad Oblast Court.

+Voronyi's text was first published in 1917 in the Kyiv newspaper Narodna Volia ("People's Freedom"), an organ of the Ukrainian Socialist-Revolutionary Party, which supported the course of achieving political autonomy for Ukraine taken by the Central Rada.
+The text contains revolutionary motives such as breaking of chains, struggle for popular freedom and brotherhood of nations.
+The latter one was especially actual for Ukrainians, who had to fight each other as parts of the Austro-Hungarian and Russian armies.

+Voronyi's poem soon crossed the frontline, and became popular among Ukrainian soldiers in Austria-Hungary.
+This could have been a result of fraternization between soldiers on both sides of the front, during the course of which servicemen from opposing sides would exchange newspapers.
+It is known that such occurrences were widespread during April 1917 in the vicinity of Berezhany, where positions of opposing armies were located especially close to each other.
+As a result, less than six months after the original publication, Voronyi's poem was printed in a calendar issued by the Ukrainian Sich Riflemen and in a newspaper published by the Union for the Liberation of Ukraine in Vienna.

+Music

-Two similar melodies on a lyrics by Mykola Voronyi "For Ukraine!" were created by Lviv composers Bohdan Vahnyanin (1886-1940) and Yaroslav Yaroslavenko (1880-1958).
+In 1922 Voronyi's poem was for the first time published with notes, without mention of the composer, as part of a collection of songs performed by the 1st Galician Corps of the Ukrainian Galician Army, which had fought at the frontlines of the Polish-Ukrainian War.
+Two similar melodies on a lyrics by Mykola Voronyi "For Ukraine!" were created by Lviv composers Bohdan Vakhnianyn (1886-1940) and Yaroslav Yaroslavenko (1880-1958).
 The melody performed nowadays slightly differs from both of them.

+Later history

-The song later in the beginning of 1990's was popularized by the Ukrainian folk-band Sokoly led by Ivan Matsyalko from Lviv Oblast.
-The song also is considered as the alternative Ukrainian anthem, unofficially.
-It was popular among the Ukrainian Army in the struggle against the Soviets.
+The song was popular among soldiers of the Ukrainian Army in the struggle against the Soviets.
+During the early 1990s it was popularized by the Ukrainian folk-band Sokoly led by Ivan Matsyalko from Lviv Oblast.
+The song also is considered to be an unofficial alternative Ukrainian anthem.
+In 1991 it was included into the official school curriculum in Ukraine.
+It is traditionally performed during official events and on solemn occasions.